Bloomberg-Beta/Manual/README.md

 New York — 731 Lexington Ave. — [Map](http://goo.gl/tt3m7f)

+### Questions?

+Our founders requested an anonymous way to ask us questions, so we're providing it for you, too.
+[Right here.](http://tiny.cc/AUA)

+(If you're not one of our founders, then it'll be impossible for you to see the reply in our founder Slack channel -- in that case, either give us an email address or follow us each on Twitter and one of us will reply...)

 ## License
 This manual is open sourced under a [Creative Commons license](http://creativecommons.org/licenses/by/3.0/deed.en_US]).